mvysny/mvysny.github.io/_posts/2021-9-24-re-thoughts-after-6-years.md

 **Functional programming is another tool, not a panacea.**

-True, but it's far better than AOP/Interceptors/Annotationmania bullshit employed by Java instead.
+True, but it's far better than AOP/Interceptors/Annotationmania/Spring bullshit usually employed by Java practitioners instead.
 See my thoughts in the link above.

 **YAGNI, SOLID, DRY.
 In that order.**